-Today my family and I board an airplane to head for Austin, my beloved hometown.
-From there, we’re heading out on a road trip to see the east coast and to meet some of you (details here—all are welcome).
+Today my family and I board an airplane to head for Austin, my beloved hometown, and from there, we’re heading out on a long road trip up and down the east coast.

-This six-week road trip (followed by a ten-day west coast tour soon after) is one of the main reasons we’re homeschooling this year.
-And next year, we’ll obviously be schooling on the go as well, so I’m thankful for the freedom and flexibility that homeschooling provides.
+This six-week trip, followed by a ten-day west coast tour soon after, is one of the main reasons we’re homeschooling this year.
+And next year, we’ll obviously be schooling on the go as well, and I’m thankful for the freedom and flexibility that homeschooling provides.

-But as I write in the education section of Notes From a Blue Bike, I don’t think there’s a clear-cut, one size fits all answer to educating our kids—we take a year at at time, kid at a time approach, because we don’t know the future.
-However, I am a massive believer in lifelong learning, both for my kids and for me, and for you, too.
-Our brains are all constantly engaged in the colorful, active world around us.
+But I don’t think there’s a clear-cut, one size fits all answer to educating our kids.
+We take a year at at time, kid at a time approach, because we don’t know the future.
+But I’m a massive believer in lifelong learning, for all of us.
+Our brains are all constantly engaged in the world around us.

-I’m keeping this in mind as we hit the road, when our kids’ place of learning becomes their backpacks, the back seat of the car, and the world outside their window.
+I’m keeping this idea in mind as we hit the road, when our kids’ place of learning becomes their backpacks, the back seat of the car, and the world outside their window.
 We hope to see the beguiling and beautiful between Austin and New York City, then back down again.
 We want to savor sights, sounds, textures, tastes, and smells.
-We want to say hello to you, to hear your story, to ruffle the hair on your kids’ heads, and to share our hearts’ desire to live life simpler.

 And in the process, we constantly learn—because learning isn’t really about sitting at desks or getting a good grade on the worksheet.
 It’s about asking Why? and How? and then seeking out the answers.
 It’s being in love with learning, all while discovering that the more you know, the more you don’t know.